ArieSR91/mt-terminal-addon/linux/README.md

 Install and configure linux on MT manager

-First step install linux chroot [here](https://sgp1lxdmirror01.do.letsbuildthe.cloud/images/) and then create new folder to put linux chroot.
+First step download linux chroot [here](https://sgp1lxdmirror01.do.letsbuildthe.cloud/images/) make sure you already download it and then create new folder to put linux chroot.

 Copy this command below: